kurtsmurf/qwerbord/README.md

 # qwerbord README #

-Qwerbord is a musical typing implementation built with p5.js
+Qwerbord is an instrument for musical typing built with p5.js

 ## known issues ##